 When disease or injury damages the liver, a transplant offers a chance at longer life.
 Several factors that go into deciding if a patient qualifies as a candidate for liver transplant surgery.
 For those who qualify, success rates are promising—the National Institutes of Health (NIH) reports that about 80 to 85% of transplanted livers are fully functioning one year after transplant.

 For someone in the end stages of heart failure, the only means of prolonging life is a heart transplant.
 Patients on the waiting list for a heart transplant have exhausted all other possible treatment options.
 The NIH reports that the most common causes of heart failure include hereditary conditions, heart disease, and viral infections.
 Fortunately, the success rate of heart transplant surgery continues to improve.

-Although people tend to be less familiar with tissue transplants, more than 750,000 patients benefit from these procedures each year.
 A wide variety of tissues are now transplanted, from cornea transplants that restore people’s sight to bones used to save limbs at risk of amputation.
 Heart valves, veins, and skin are other commonly transplanted tissues.

 Transplant surgery costs

 The transplantation process is long, usually lasting around 180 days from pre-transplant testing to organ procurement to discharge.
 Within that time patients will receive a number of bills.
-The Milliman Research Report found transplant costs estimates from 2017.

 Medical expenses to consider

 - Health care team fees

 - Insurance co-pays and deductibles